-The DAC3482 has a 16-bit LVDS bus that accepts 16-bit I and Q data in either word-wide or byte-wide formats.
-In word-wide mode data is sent through a 16-bit bus while in byte-wide mode an 8-bit bus is used.
+The DAC3484 has a 16-bit LVDS bus that accepts quad, 16-bit data either in word-wide or dual byte-wide formats.
+The quad, 16-bit data can be input to the device using either a single-bus, 16-bit interface or a dual-bus, 8-bit interface.
 The selection between the two modes is done through 16bit_in in the config2 register.
 The LVDS bus inputs in each mode are shown in Table 3.